Pricing

 Summer menu ideas for your seasonal menu

 Sometimes, the best inspiration comes from competitors.
-So, to get you started, we’ve outlined a number of summer menu ideas below from real restaurants.
+So, to get you started, we’ve outlined a number of summer menu ideas below from these delicious restaurants.

-For more than 70% of diners, high-quality food is the top factor in choosing a restaurant to visit, even if it’s a little more expensive.
+According to a 2022 study, 68% of diners rank food quality as the most important factor when deciding where to dine.
 Creating seasonal menus is a great way to ensure your food is fresh, in-season, and sourced from local farms and producers.
 When creating a summer menu, reference this guide to design menu items that feature seasonal flavors that will keep loyal customers coming back and profit margins that will raise your bottom line.

 Is this article helpful?